-What are your two strongest "intelligence types"? ---- What are your two weakest "intelligence types"? ------------------------------------ Based on this evaluation, what aspects of university learning might you want to give more attention to?
-(Refer to Chapter 1 "You and Your University Experience", Section 1.3 "How You Learn for ideas to think about.)
-Visit your university's Web site and spend at least thirty minutes exploring available resources for current students.
-Jot down some of the topics here that you might want to consult again in the future if you were to experience a problem involving money, personal health, academic success emotional health, social problems, discrimination, or other issues.
+What are your two strongest "intelligence types"?

+What are your two weakest "intelligence types"?

+Based on this evaluation, what aspects of university learning might you want to give more attention to?
+(Refer to Chapter 1 "You and Your University Experience", Section 1.3 "How You Learn" for ideas to think about.)

+3. Visit your university's Web site and spend at least thirty minutes exploring available resources for current students.
+Jot down some of the topics here that you might want to consult again in the future if you were to experience a problem involving money, personal health, academic success, emotional health, social problems, discrimination, or other issues.

+Attitude

-Attitude My most negative attitude toward university is
+My most negative attitude toward university is

+-

+-

+Here's what I'll do to be more pos itive:

+Values

-Here's what I'll do to be more positive: Values My personal values most closely related to a university education are nay personal values most crossly related to a annierously education are
+My personal values most closely i related to a university education are 2

+-